paulvickers/paulvickers.github.io/_source/_portfolio/radical.md

 * To see a full role description and person specification and to apply for the research position focusing on the design and implementation of sonifications at Northumbria University [follow this link](https://www.northumbria.ac.uk/work-for-us/job-vacancies/academic-3241-research-fellow-in-sonification-design-and-aesthetics){:target="_blank"}. **Closing date 13 September, 2020**.

-[PLEASE NOTE](#link){: .btn .btn--warning} There is a temporary technical issue which is currently preventing the submission of applications at Northumbria.
-This is being investigated but in the meantime, any interested candidate should email [Paul Vickers](mailto:paul.vickers@northumbria.ac.uk?subject=RADICAL Research Fellow) so that we have a record of your intention to apply.
+[PLEASE NOTE](#link){: .btn .btn--warning} Northumbria University's  recruitment portal remains unavailable.
+If you wish to apply for the post at Northumbria, or if you have applied for it already but have not heard anything from us please e-mail [hr.jobs@northumbria.ac.uk](mailto:hr.jobs@northumbria.ac.uk?subject=EAE/19/3241: Research Fellow in Sonification Design and Aesthetics) using the vacancy reference number 'EAE/19/3241' as the subject.
 {: .notice--warning}

 * To see a full role description and person specification and to apply for the research position focusing on the ethnographic/auto-ethnographic and/or practice-as-research aspects of the project at Newcastle University [follow this link](https://jobs.ncl.ac.uk/job/Newcastle-Research-Associate/616004901/){:target="_blank"}. **Closing date 20 September, 2020**.